souvik131/groww-ai/README.md

 3. **API Authentication Errors**

-   - Verify your API_KEY and API_SECRET are correct
+   - Verify your TA_KEY and TA_SECRET are correct
    - Check if your Groww API access is active
    - Ensure there are no extra spaces in your credentials